Johar

 Theme 2: Safety - 30 + observations

-Due to the pandemic audience are concerned and confused about live events, especially in small packed venues.
+Due to the pandemic audiences are concerned and confused about live events, especially in small packed venues.
 Out of 50 negative observations, 30+ were regarding their safety in a pandemic setting

 We focused on the problems of artist connection and safety